This authentic and homemade Italian Red Sauce is the perfect easy gluten-free tomato sauce recipe for any pasta meal on your menu.

 Everyone needs their "go to" red sauce recipe.
 Here is a super easy and wonderfully delicious sauce that you can prepare and add to any pasta meal.

 Try it with this Braciole that we learned to make in Nonna Anna's kitchen!

 Or if you haven't yet tried Nonna Anna's Meatballs and Sauce, now is the time!
-It is truly the best!
+It is truly the best and wonderfully delicious!

-At our Italian cooking day, Nonna Anna wanted us to make another simple red sauce as a complement to the fresh pasta that we were learning to prepare.
-I was really surprised at how much I loved the sauce, how fun it was to make and how much I felt like we were all in a kitchen in Italy!
+At our Italian cooking day, Nonna Anna wanted us to make two simple red sauces.
+Both were to complement the fresh pasta we were also learning to make that day.
+I was really surprised at how much I loved this Italian red sauce as much as the sauce we made for the meatballs.

 Simple Italian Red Sauce

 - 2 cloves garlic, chopped